FEAST

 3D Interpolation:

-• Alignment-guided Coordinates: Transport-guided spatial coordinate interpolation
+• Alignment-guided coordinates: transport-informed coordinate interpolation

-• Volumetric Reconstruction: Generates intermediate slices for continuous 3D tissue architectures
+• Volumetric reconstruction: generates intermediate slices for continuous 3D tissue architectures

 Key Results